 DOING THINGS WITH WORDS

 With a Ph.D. in Rhetoric from U.C.
-Berkeley (2017), I write across a range of genres and disciplines.
+Berkeley (2017), I work at the intersection of philosophy and politics.
+I write across a range of genres and disciplines.
 My creative work has appeared or is forthcoming in cultural venues including Adbusters Magazine, The Philosopher, and Two Hawks Quarterly; my academic work is at home in journals like Ancient Philosophy and Epoché.

 How do we deal with difference?

 Having lived around the world, in huge cities and small towns, I am often preoccupied with the problem of difference.
 How do humans conceive, experience, and represent difference?
 How do differences organize personal subjectivity and the political world?
 And how can diversity be made to co-exist with equality?
-Projects underway include a collection of philosophical fiction, Adventures of Nobody, and a monograph on Plato’s treatment of difference, Plato’s Pathology, which stems from my dissertation.
+Projects underway include a collection of philosophical fiction, Adventures of Nobody, and a research project on the connections within and between Activism and Antiquity.

 is unusually interdisciplinary.
 I hold a BA in History with a minor in Interpretation Theory from Swarthmore College, where I graduated Phi Beta Kappa (2005); an MA in Philosophy, Interpretation, and Culture from SUNY Binghamton (2009); a PhD in Rhetoric with the Designated Emphasis in Critical Theory from UC Berkeley (2017).
 Among my honors and awards are the Frank E. Ratliff Fellowship in Classical Antiquity (2016-17), the Critical Theory Dissertation Fellowship (2015-16), and the Mellon Discovery Fellowship (2009-12).
 I am an affiliate member of the Postclassicisms Network at Princeton University.